Beaudesert, Queensland: History

 On 14 April 1901, the foundation stone was laid for St Mary's Convent School.
 The school opened on 19 August 1901 with an initial enrolment of 101 students and was operated by the Sisters of Mercy.
 The original timber building remained in use until 1939 when its condition was becoming dangerous.
 The school operated temporarily from the church until a new brick building was erected.
 The brick building was blessed and opened by Archbishop James Duhig on 3 September 1939.
 The timber building remains on the site as Mercy Hall.
 Further buildings were added over the years.
 On 19 August 2013, the 1939 brick building was badly damaged by a fire.
 However, the exterior and stained glass windows survived and the building was rebuilt, re-opening on 20 February 2015; it is now used for school administration.

 On 17 December 1901 auctioneers M. Selwyn Smith offered nine grazing and agricultural lots surrounding the town of the Beaudesert ranging in size from 137 to 607 acres, totalling 2235 acres.
 The land was being sold following the death of its owner Ernest White.

 The Beaudesert Shire Tramway to Christmas Creek, Lamington and Rathdowney, operated by the Beaudesert Shire, opened in 1903 and closed in 1944.

+The Logan and Albert Co-operative Butter Factory opened in 1904 and closed 1987.

 A local newspaper, the Beaudesert Times was established in 1908.

+The Beaudesert RSL Sub Branch opened in Jane Street in 1919.

 The Beaudesert War Museum was unveiled on 28 September 1921 by Queensland Governor Matthew Nathan.

+The Duke and Duchess of York visited Beaudesert in 1927.

+L & A Hotel opened in 1934.

 In 1936 ex-prime minister Billy Hughes was injured in a plane crash during an emergency landing in Wood's Paddock.

 From the nineteenth century through to the 1980s, it was a thriving centre with a shoe factory and meat works as well as markets, a hospital and an ambulance service.
 The Enright family managed a major department store.
 The Blunck family managed an electrical store and a car servicing and sales business.

 The Seventh-day Adventist Church was officially opened on Sunday 20 August 1949 by Pastor F. A. Mote, of Sydney, the secretary of the Australasian Inter-Union Conference, and foundation stone for the Beaudesert Baptist Church was laid on 8 October 1949 by C.G.
 Sweetman, President of the Baptist Union in Queensland.

 From 1954 to 1962, the Beaudesert State School also provided a secondary school program, which ceased when a separate Beaudesert State High School was opened in January 1963.

 From 1961 until 2001, the controversial child-welfare organisation BoysTown operated in Beaudesert.
 It had the largest case of child abuse at a single institution in Australia's history.

 In 1999, the Biddaddaba History Group brought together the history of the area from the earliest settlement of white people up to 1990 in a comprehensive book available from libraries.